jking88/meeting-app/README.md

 # Meeting App

-A meeting app that starts live meetings in new windows and tracks all meetings through a list on a dashboard.
+A meeting app that starts mockup live meetings in new windows and tracks all meetings through a list on a dashboard.

 ## To run the app